SgtCoDFish/obelisk/README.md

 A tower-defence card game - theme "combine two incompatible genres"

 ## Devlog
+### Day 2: 22-04-2018
+The best way to start the morning was, I decided, to test the build on my macOS machine using clang, since I'd spent the first day entirely on Debian Stretch with gcc.
+This immediately highlighted a missing include, and then more urgently highlighted a segfault which doesn't occur under Linux.
+Running valgrind didn't help, as it immediately died complaining of an illegal processor instruction, which seems to be an upstream bug.

+The fix was easy enough once I'd found a sane way to debug it; turns out Linux is more forgiving when it comes to accessing OpenGL functions before a context has been created.
+This kind of bug is common in APG, since it tries to do the heavy lifting for you and initialise all of SDL2 and OpenGL.
+In a future refactor I think I'll have to think of sacrificing a little of the veil of magic and forcing the user to call a provided function to initialise SDL/GL.
+This will also remove a good chunk of the `unique_ptr` "hell" that's all over the APG codebase, limiting use of regular objects.

+I cracked on again, and by the end of the day had a much more smooth, game-like application, without actually having any real gameplay once again.
+That said, I feel like the gameplay will flow pretty quickly on Day 3 - I've done a lot of prep work.

+At the end of the day I did a little testing of emscripten, which worked fantastically.
+I'm very hopeful that distributing the game in the browser will work, making native build gravy rather than a requirement.

 ### Day 1: 21-04-2018
 I started Ludum Dare as I often start a game jam; throwing together a build system I can live with, spending slightly too long on it and then getting started properly after that.
 It seems to be a constant theme for me that my code and